Building the Unbreakable Future Firefighter

 Not everything is on the Internet.
 You can’t Google everything in preparation for the entry-level panel interview.
 It is imperative to live in that community in order to learn what is important in that local community and those agencies that respond to calls within that specific response area.
 The best advice I can offer you is if you want to receive a position in that area as a firefighter you need to relocate to that area.
 Live in that area, go to school in that area, and sign up to become a volunteer firefighter in that area.
 You must become familiar with that agency from an insiders perspective instead of an outsider's external perspective.
 Remember every day is an interview in the fire service.
 You might receive a seasonal position working for a neighboring agency that has direct contact with the members in the agency you want to work for in the future.
 This is the best exposure for you to learn the members of the agency you want to pursue full-time employment.

 Don't just memorize the information you find online.
 Learn what is unique about the core values of the agency.
 Anybody can come into an interview and be a Memorex tape player during an interview.
 Don’t be a robot during the interview process.
 I've been on interview panels in the past and after approximately 100 applicants through a long process; all the robots sound familiar and they all blend together.
 Members of the interview panels are looking for those candidates that stand out.
 The best advice I can offer you is to stand out during the interview process.
 At the end of the interview process, you want the panel to remember you.
 Bring something unique to your interview and bring something that you can share about yourself in order to stand out from the crowd.

 BACKGROUND / MEDICAL PROCESS:

-Consult with your family physician regarding your previous medial history prior to the background process.
-Have all the dates of your previous hospitalizations, major accidents and broken bones / injuries.
+Consult with your family physician regarding your previous medical history prior to the background process.
+Have all the dates of your previous hospitalizations, major accidents, and broken bones/injuries.
 If you need to clarify anything regarding your medical history consult with your family physician.